 Identification of cortical ensembles from calcium imaging population data

 Cortical ensembles in primary visual cortex represent neuronal populations responding to specific features of visual stimuli (refs).
 The overall activity of multiple cells at a given time window can be understood as a multidimensional array of population vectors where vectors pointing to a similar space can be considered as a group (Figure 1C).
-We previously show that population vectors defining a group (i.e. a cortical ensemble) can be extracted from multidimensional arrays performing singular value decomposition (SVD) (Carrillo-Reid et al., 2015)(Carrillo-Reid et al., 2015).
+We previously show that population vectors defining a group (i.e. a cortical ensemble) can be extracted from multidimensional arrays performing singular value decomposition (SVD) (Carrillo-Reid et al., 2015).
 Even though SVD can identify cortical ensembles reliably, it lacks from a fully characterized model that allows the systematic study of changes in functional connectivity during different experimental conditions (Figure 1. descriptive methods lack of model).

 CRFs models predict external stimuli